Fri, Oct 29: Cairo, Egypt

 These parallel digging tool marks can be found in other places in Egypt as well as in other places of the world.
 See more of the digging tool marks in the Subterranean Chamber of the Great Pyramid.

-Have you heard of the Osiris Shaft, what do you think it was used for?
+Have you heard of the Osiris Shaft and the Tomb of Osiris, what do you think it was used for?
 Let us know in the comments below.

 Part of the Ben UnchartedX Egypt Tour